PhantomInsights/covid-19/README.md

 # COVID-19

 This project contains scripts that collect and transform datasets of the COVID-19 pandemic for global and Mexican data.
-It explains the ETL and EDA process.
+It also contains examples that explain the ETL and EDA process.

 The following are the summaries of the included scripts:

 * step1_global.py - A Python script that downloads and merges datasets from the Johns Hopkins repository.

-* step1_mx.py - A Python script that downloads a mexican government PDF file, cleans it and converts it to CSV.
+* step1_mx.py - A Python script that downloads a Mexican government PDF file, cleans it and converts it to CSV.

+* step2_global.py - A Python script containing several functions to create plots and get insights from the global dataset.

 * step2_mx.py - A Python script containing several functions to create plots and get insights from the Mexican dataset.